monster0318/Fullstack-SaaS-Boilerplate/README.md

 ## E2E Testing

-The tests must be run while the app is running.
+The tests should be executed while the application is running.

 #### Running the tests in the Terminal